ZackMayern/Coursezz-Site/README.md

 # TIE Front End Web Development Course

 This repository contains pure HTML and CSS for a course selling website named Coursezz.
-Contains basic cover, login, register, course listing, course category, cart, payment gateway pages.
+Contains basic cover, login, register, course listing, course category pages.

 All necesssary files are added to this repository and will be updated regularly.